 Kawasaki started Indian operations in partnership with Bajaj Auto.
 In the next stage, the company sold its range of motorcycles through Bajaj’s Probiking showrooms.
 Kawasaki went solo in India after parting ways with its long-term partner last year.
 The company has set up a new manufacturing facility in Chakan, Pune, measuring 10,000 Sq.
 Metres, in September 2017.
 Earlier, the company assembled models with engine capacities between 250-650 cc at Bajaj’s Chakan plant.

 It will be interesting to see how Kawasaki tackles the Indian market with local production of its entry-level bikes.
 The Kawasaki Ninja 200 (when launched) will rival the KTM RC 200 and the Bajaj Pulsar RS 200 among others.
 The company, on 20 July, introduced the localized Kawasaki Ninja 300, priced at INR 2.98 lakh (ex-showroom Delhi).
 Soon we can expect Kawasaki to offer some amount of localization in motorcycles like the Versys-X 300 and the Kawasaki Ninja 400.
+The company recently sold out all the units of the locally assembled Kawasaki Ninja ZX-10R in India.

 [Source: Nikkei Asian Review]